-Children and Young People's Workforce - Level 3 Diploma (CACHE)
+Children and Young People's Workforce (Social Care) - Level 3

 This qualiﬁcation provides an in-depth understanding of the knowledge and skills required when working directly with children aged 5 – 19 years.